janek-bieser/gint/README.md

 GinT is an HTML template plug-in for the great [Gin](https://github.com/gin-gonic/gin) framework.
-It is somewhat opinionated about how templates are organized and rendered, but in exchange you wont have to write a lot of boilerplate code.
+It is somewhat opinionated about how templates are organized and rendered, but in exchange you won't have to write a lot of boilerplate code.

 ## Getting Started